asherp/mms_reconstruction/README.md

 # About

-This repo tracks development of MMS analysis with Kamodo
+This repo tracks development of MMS analysis with Kamodo.
+Currently, the kamodofied Denton reconstruction code performs the analysis on a matlab drump of the event from Denton et al. 2019.
+We have also developed a kamodofied cdf reader that provides a functional interface to cdf files such as those produced by pyspedas, as demonstrated in [this video](https://www.youtube.com/watch?v=g5Ftm0H_7yc).
+The eventual goal is to combine the two so we can run the polynomial reconstruction on any event from MMS.

 ## Polynomial Expansion